frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

 Below, the most important Frank properties are listed.

+instance.name
+  The name of your Frank.
+You always have to set this property.
+Prefarably ``instance.name`` should equal the name of the parent directory of your ``classes`` folder.
+The Frank!Framework issues a warning if ``instance.name`` has another value.
+Only works as a system property or classpath property.

 application.server.type
   The application server used in your deployment.
 Set automatically by the Frank!Framework.
 This property determines what property files are read by the Frank!Framework to set other properties.
 See subsection :ref:`propertiesDeploymentEnvironment` for all possible values.